How To Use Adjectives In A Sentence

 In contemporary writing, there's a growing emphasis on using adjectives judiciously.
 Overuse of adjectives can lead to clutter and weaken the impact of the writing.
 Modern style guides often encourage writers to "show, don't tell," meaning that instead of simply describing something with adjectives, it's often more effective to use vivid verbs and concrete nouns that create a strong impression in the reader's mind.

-For example, instead of writing "The angry man angrily shouted," one could write "The man roared, his face contorted with rage."
+Here's one way to look at it: instead of writing "The angry man angrily shouted," one could write "The man roared, his face contorted with rage."
 This version uses a strong verb ("roared") and a concrete noun ("rage") to convey the man's anger more effectively than simply using adjectives and adverbs.

 Tips and Expert Advice